pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

 ## Phase 2 - Soft error

-In a few months we plan to make this a soft error.
+In 2-3 months we plan to make this a soft error.
 Opening a state store in non-project mode will result in an error like:

 ```
 error: Legacy non-project mode support for DIY backends are due to be deprecated this year.